 In the Prague metro, there are 61 stations in total if we count the transfer stations on each line separately.
-There are 45 barrier-free stations.
-Out of this number, 41 stations have barrier-free access for all passengers.
-Wheelchaired persons can also use sloping staircase platforms in the stations Nové Butovice, Smíchovské nádraží and Strašnická, a vertical platform in the Nádraží Holešovice station and an adjusted freight elevator in the Opatov station.
+There are 46 barrier-free stations.
+Out of this number, 43 stations have barrier-free access for all passengers.
+Wheelchaired persons can also use sloping staircase platforms in the stations Nové Butovice, Smíchovské nádraží and Strašnická.

 In places without barrier-free entrance, transport of disabled persons in wheelchairs is problematic if not impossible.
 It is unfortunate legacy of past years – according to the former concept of the construction of the individual sections, the metro stations were built without a possibility of barrier-free access until 1990.
 Currently, the Prague Public Transit Company intensively deals with the issue of the barrier-free access to stations and aims to have all the metro stations with barrier-free access until 2028.